 Since the 1960s, the country was troubled by terrible violent conflicts.
 There were left-wing guerillas fighting for more equality.
-Right-wing paramilitaries tried to hold a grip on some weaker and some stronger governments.
-And as if this didn’t have enough potential to make people suffering, drug cartels ruled entire regions.
+Right-wing paramilitaries tried to hold a grip on some weaker and stronger governments.
+And as if this didn’t have enough potential to make people suffer, drug cartels ruled entire regions.

 Things Are Slowly Improving

 Beginning of the 21st century, things slowly cooled down.
 Today, Colombia is recovering and finally has the opportunity to prove to the world its greatest treasures: nature and people.

 The country has a population of 49 million.

 From the highlands of the Andes mountains to the coasts of the Caribbean as well as the Pacific Ocean.
 From lush rainforest to sugarcane and coffee growing – this country has so much natural wealth and beauty to offer.

 Getting There and Around

 Even relatively small towns such as Santa Marta have at least domestic airports.
 Flights are more frequent than buses in some US areas.
 When booking through their pages, Avianca and Latam have really good prices.
 Another site that has great flights within South America is despegar.com.

 Travelling by bus in Colombia is easy and fast – whereby the latter is not necessarily a compliment.